 The Czech National Trust is helping to raise funds for the rescue of the Chinese Pavilion, a romantic folly in the wonderful Chateau Garden in Kromeriz, a World Heritage Site.

 It’s all about sharing

 Patrons of the Czech National Trust

 “Many of the exceptional historical buildings and objects in the Czech Republic are in a bad condition due to the past regimes that left properties uncared for and instilled in the people a feeling that heritage had nothing to do with them.
-In order to change this, I promoted and established the Czech National Trust and actively.
-In the UK, cultural heritage is massively supported by the public, and the British National Trust a good example of what a voluntary organisation can achieve.”
+In order to change this, I promoted and established the Czech National Trust ( CNT).
+In the UK, cultural heritage is massively supported by the public, and its National Trust a good example of what a voluntary organisation can achieve.”

 “There are very few countries in the world with such amazing historic buildings as the Czech Republic.
 Helping to save Czech cultural heritage has been a lifelong mission for me.
 It is a heritage we can all be proud of.”

 “I have been a keen supporter of the Czech National Trust since it’s Launch in the Reform Club in London in 2014.
 I am proud to support their endeavour to build a volunteer and donor culture to preserve Czech heritage for future generations.”

 “To save our historic heritage for future generations; to restore awareness and pride of local communities and support them in adopting heritage sites – these are the reasons why I support the Czech National Trust.”